-ABUSE OF A TEACHER Malicious conduct toward a staff member may be subject to legal charges for Abuse of Teacher and/or other statutes.
-(KRS 161.190)Abuse of teacher prohibited.) - Whenever a teacher or school administrator is functioning in his capacity as an employee of a board of education of a public school system, it shall be unlawful for any person to direct speech or conduct toward the teacher or school administrator when such person knows or should know that the speech or conduct will disrupt or interfere with normal school activities or will nullify or undermine the good order and discipline of the school ARSON/OR ATTEMPTED ARSON Starting a fire within the school, on buses, or on the school grounds, for any purpose that results in destruction or disruption.
-ASSAULT Intentionally causing harm to other(s).
+ABUSE OF A TEACHER Malicious conduct toward a staff member may be subject to legal charges for Abuse of Elementary Level 3, 4 Secondary Level 3, 4 Teacher and/or other statutes.
+(KRS 161.190)Abuse of teacher prohibited.) - Whenever a teacher or school administrator is functioning in his capacity as an employee of a board of education of a public school system, it shall be unlawful for any person to direct speech or conduct toward the teacher or school administrator when such person knows or should know that the speech or conduct will disrupt or interfere with normal school activities or will nullify or undermine the good order and discipline of the school ARSON/OR ATTEMPTED ARSON Elementary Level 4 Secondary Level 4 Starting a fire within the school, on buses, or on the school grounds, for any purpose that results in destruction or disruption.
+ASSAULT Elementary Level 4 Secondary Level 4 Intentionally causing harm to other(s).
 According to Kentucky Revised Statutes 508.010, 508.025, 508.030, and 508.040, assault is classified in four different ways: Assault in the first degree, second degree, third degree, and fourth degree.
 The level of the assault will depend upon the nature of the injury sustained and if a deadly weapon or dangerous instrument was used.
 It should be noted that these are not legal definitions.
 Due to the ramifications of coding errors for assault offenses, please consult Student Support Services who will work with local law enforcement or the school board attorney regarding how to code assault incidents.
 4TH DEGREE - one intentionally or wantonly causes physical injury to another person, or with recklessness one causes physical injury to another person by means of a deadly weapon or a dangerous instrument.
 3RD DEGREE - one recklessly or intentionally attempts to cause physical injury to any school employee.
-2ND DEGREE - one causes physical injury to another person or intentionally causes physical injury to another person by means of a deadly weapon or dangerous instrument.
-1ST DEGREE - one who uses a deadly weapon, dangerous instrument or other means to cause serious physical injury to another.
+2IM DEGREE - one causes physical injury to another person or intentionally causes physical injury to another person by means to cause serious physical injury to another.
 This is the most serious and is reserved for situations when the intent of the offender is to cause death or serious injury.
 The victim has to incur potential life-threatening injury, serious disfigurement, or prolonged loss of the use of a body part from the incident.
 Example(s): Fighting or attacking another person with a weapon to cause serious physical harm that could cause serious physical injury or risk of death.
-Fighting or attacking another person with or without a weapon to cause physical injury.
+Fighting or a Attacking another person with or without a weapon to cause physical injury.

-Examples may include but are not limited to the list included.
+\Examples may include but are not limited to the list included.